 Mr Ng Soon Kai is the Executive Chairman of the Company.
 He had previously served on the Board from 1 November 2005 to 29 April 2022 before becoming the controlling shareholder of the Company on 15 August 2023.
-He was subsequently first appointed to the Board on 16 August 2023 and took on the role of Executive Chairman on 15 September 2023.
-Mr Ng is also a member of the Nominating Committee and holds directorships in various subsidiaries and joint venture entities of the Company.
+He was subsequently appointed to the Board on 16 August 2023 and took on the role of Executive Chairman on 15 September 2023.
+Mr Ng was re-elected on 29 April 2024.
+He also holds directorships in various subsidiaries and joint venture entities of the Company.

-Mr Ng was a partner at Lee & Lee from 2015 to 2023 and also sat on the board on Seroja Investments Limited.
-He has extensive legal experience in mergers and acquisitions, corporate restructuring, reverse takeovers and schemes of arrangement.
+Mr Ng was a partner in the Corporate Department of Lee & Lee from September 2015 to September 2023 and also sat on the board on Seroja Investments Limited from May 2015 to February 2024.
+He has extensive legal experience dealing with listed companies in the areas of mergers and acquisitions, corporate restructuring, reverse takeovers and schemes of arrangement.

-Mr Ng obtained a Bachelor of Laws (Second Class Upper) from the National University of Singapore in 1989.
+Mr Ng graduated with a Bachelor of Laws (Second Class Upper) from the National University of Singapore, and was called to the Singapore Bar in 1989.